hajahim/ReflexiveJS/README.md

 # ReflexiveJS #

-This is a library for ORM (Database and object) interaction implement with Javascript.
+This is a library for ORM (Database and object) interaction and extension for render object to view implement with Javascript.

 ## Requirement ##